jballaban/wc2js/readme.md

 Ensure node and npm are available your PATH.
 Clone this repo to your machine.

-Run `npm install -g grunt-cli` anywhere on your machine.
+- Run `npm install -g grunt-cli` anywhere on your machine.

-Simply run `grunt build` in the repo root se see the results
+- Run `grunt build` in the repo root see the results
+- Setup localhost to point to root folder (for authentication to work)

+## RUN

+hit localhost/src/index.html

+Optional Querystring Parameters
+- mode = debug or prod.
+By default on localhost it will be debug, otherwise prod.  debug mode modes more validation is done on parameters (type safety etc.)

 ## TECHNOLOGIES

 **NODE.js**

-- Grunt: building/bundling the application
+- Grunt: building/bundling the application & generates docs
 - Mocha: Unit tests
-- aws-sdk: AWS integration module
+- aws-sdk: AWS integration module (currently not implemented?)
+- jsdoc: Doc format using a custom jaguarjs-doc module

 **Github**